hillcharlotte/ps239T-final-project/template/README.md

 ### Code

-1. categorize_data.R: Loads, cleans, merges, and categorizes the data for analysis.
+1. 01_categorize_data.R: Loads, cleans, merges, and categorizes the data for analysis.
-2. final_analysis.R: Conducts descriptive analysis of the data, producing the tables and visualizations found in the Results directory.
+2. 02_final_analysis.R: Conducts descriptive analysis of the data, producing the tables and visualizations found in the Results directory.

 ### Select Results